strongbox/strongbox-docs/Artifact-Coordinates.md

 # Information For Developers

 As the different repository formats have different coordinate systems, there needs to be a separate implementation of the [`ArtifactCoordinates`](https://github.com/strongbox/strongbox/tree/master/strongbox-commons/src/main/java/org/carlspring/strongbox/artifact/coordinates/ArtifactCoordinates.java) per repository layout, (best achieved by extending the [`AbstractArtifactCoordinates`](https://github.com/strongbox/strongbox/tree/master/strongbox-commons/src/main/java/org/carlspring/strongbox/artifact/coordinates/AbstractArtifactCoordinates.java)).

+## Mandatory Coordinates

+As a bare minimum, each implementation needs to provide the following two mandatory fields:
+* `id`
+* `version`

+The `id` would be the name/id of the artifact, whereas, the version would describe the version.